zollerp/RTD-AWF/source/class3/module2/module2.rst

 |

 #.
-To verify and view the logged values, connect to BIG-IP named "BIG-IP 16.0 generic demos and Device ID+" via SSH.
+To verify and view the logged values, connect to BIG-IP named "BIG-IP 16.1 - All Demos" via SSH.
 #.
 Run *run util bash* followed by *tail -f /var/log/ltm* in the SSH Session.
 #.
 RDP to windows machine called *win-client*.
 #.
 Launch Chrome.